-The Board provides strategic direction and approves policies and frameworks to ensure that all sustainability-related economic, financial, social, environmental and ethical issues are addressed.
-The Board has established Board committees such as the audit & sustainability committee; the health, safety & environment committee; the risk management committee; the remuneration & human resources committee; the nomination committee and the social & ethics committee to assist it in discharging its duties, as set out in the approved committee mandates and terms of references.
+The Board provides strategic direction and approves policies and frameworks to ensure that all workplace, societal, economic, financial, social, environmental and ethical issues are addressed by the Group.
+The Board has established Board committees such as the audit & sustainability committee; the health, safety & environment committee; the risk management committee; the remuneration & human resources committee; the nomination & governance committee and the social & ethics committee to assist it in discharging its duties, as set out in the approved committee mandates and terms of references.